-An online bank, or direct bank, is a good option if you are looking for the highest annual percentage yield (APY).
+An online bank, or direct bank, is a good option for finding the highest annual percentage yield (APY).
 With lower overhead expenses than brick-and-mortar banks, online banks tend to offer more favorable APYs.
 Plus, many online banks also offer low fees.

 Whichever direction you take, ensure that the institution you are working with is backed by the Federal Deposit Insurance Corp.
-(FDIC), which insures deposits up to $250,000 per customer.
+(FDIC), which insures deposits up to $250,000 per customer, per bank.
 If the bank fails, you will get your money back within the insurance guidelines.

-Financial institutions typically give you two disbursement options: Leave the interest in the CD until it matures to let it continue to compound; or request a regular interest-only payout to spend as you wish.
+Financial institutions may give you two disbursement options: Leave the interest in the CD until it matures to let it continue to compound; or you can request a regular interest-only payout to spend as you wish.

 Disbursements depend on the financial institution’s rules.
 If you choose to receive the interest earned before the CD’s maturity, you may have the option to receive a check or direct deposit monthly, quarterly or annually.

 As with all financial products, documentation is needed to open a CD, so that the financial institution can verify your identity.
-Before starting the application process, gather the required information ahead of time.
-Otherwise, you might find yourself scrambling for paperwork while filling out your application.
+Before starting the application process, gather the required information ahead of time to avoid scrambling for paperwork.